varfco/help/en_US/export.index.md

 * `--export-transactions`.
 If you use any of the flags in this list, transactions **won't be exported** unless you explicitely say so.

-If you want to read more about currencies, check out the [official documentation on currencies](https://docs.firefly-iii.org/concepts/currencies).
+If you want to read more about exporting data, check out the [official documentation on exporting data](https://docs.firefly-iii.org/exporting-data/export).